 As more and more websites were created around the world, SEO copywriting had plenty of issues when it came to UX (user experience).
 One of the problems that plagued website content was the practice of what came to be known as “keyword stuffing”.

 Now, this begs the question: is your content good for users?
 As we'll explain further, great SEO copywriting digs into the subject while being accessible when it comes to key phrases and keyword usage.
-But before we go any further, let's go through what your content should not do.
+But before we go any further, let's go through what your piece of content should not do.